suitenumerique/find/README.md

-# Drive
+# Find

-Drive can index documents from several applications sharing a common OIDC federation and allows users to search documents with their access rights accross all applications in the federation.
+Find can index documents from several applications sharing a common OIDC federation and allows users to search documents with their access rights accross all applications in the federation.

-Drive is built on top of [Django Rest Framework](https://www.django-rest-framework.org/).
+Find is built on top of [Django Rest Framework](https://www.django-rest-framework.org/).

 ## Getting started